frouo/lembot-public-website/blog/index_/2022-01-20_bulk-lemlist-campaigns-export.md

 tag: "how to"
 ---

-# How to export lemlist campaigns in bulk with megabot
+# How to bulk lemlist campaign exports

 Picture this, you have 26 campaigns, with different variables: